How parental leave entitlements can be used in New Zealand

 After partner’s leave ends

-Immediately, if the employee chooses not to take primary carer or partner’s leave
+Immediately upon birth or placement, if the employee chooses not to take primary carer or partner’s leave

 On any date agreed between the employee and the employer